karmada-io/website/docs/userguide/globalview/customizing-resource-interpreter.md

 The [Resource Interpreter Framework][1] is designed for interpreting resource structure.
 It consists of `built-in` and `customized` interpreters:
-- built-in interpreter: used for common Kubernetes native or well-known extended resources.
+- `built-in` interpreter: used for common Kubernetes native or well-known extended resources.
-- customized interpreter: interprets custom resources or overrides the built-in interpreters.
+- `customized` interpreter: interprets custom resources or overrides the built-in interpreters.

 > Note: The major difference between `built-in` and `customized` interpreters is that the `built-in` interpreter is
 > implemented and maintained by Karmada community and will be built into Karmada components, such as
 > `karmada-controller-manager`.
 On the contrary, the `customized` interpreter is implemented and maintained by users.
-> It should be registered to Karmada as an `Interpreter Webhook` (see below for more details).
+> It should be registered to Karmada as an `Interpreter Webhook` or `declarative configuration` (see [Customized Interpreter](#customized-interpreter) for more details).

 ### Interpreter Operations